jalagar/animated-art-engine/README.md

 12. **`'useBatches'`**: set to `true` if you want to take advantage of [batching](#batching).
 Otherwise does nothing.
 13. **`'numFramesPerBatch'`**: number of frames for each batch.
 See [batching](#batching) for more information.
 Only does something if `useBatches` is set to `true`.
 14. **`'loopGif'`**: `true` if you want to loop the gif, `false` if you don't want to loop it.
 15. **`'useMultiprocessing'`**: `true` if you want to use multi-processing which will speed up step1 and step3.
-You can configure how many CPU to use with `cpuCount`.
-Use at your own discretion, I would recommend slowly increase `cpuCount` and monitor CPU usage, this could crash your computer.
+You can configure how many processors to use with `processorCount`.
+Use at your own discretion, I would recommend slowly increase `processorCount` and monitor CPU usage, this could crash your computer.
-16. **`'cpuCount'`**: Number of CPUs to use with multi-processing.
+16. **`'processorCount'`**: Number of processors to use with multi-processing.
 The cap is `multiprocessing.cpu_count()`.
 Use at your own discretion.

 Update `step2_spritesheet_to_generative_sheet/src/config.js` with your `layerConfigurations`.
 If you want the basic configuration, just edit `layersOrder`, but if you want to take advantage of [nftchef's repo](https://generator.nftchef.dev/), then scroll through the file for some examples and modify `layerConfigurations` accordingly.